arbal/awesome-stars/README.md

 ## Java

+- [videgro/Ships](https://github.com/videgro/Ships) - VIDEGROs Ships is an Android application which allows you to receive AIS information directly from ships in your neighbourhood using a cheap DVB-T-DAB-FM / RTL-SDR receiver.
 - [Unidata/awips2-goesr](https://github.com/Unidata/awips2-goesr) - AWIPS GOES-R Plugins
 - [johannesschaefer/webnettools](https://github.com/johannesschaefer/webnettools) - Web Net Tools is a web frontend for some useful command line tooling.
 It provides especially an web frontend for tools like testssl.sh and nmap.
 - [GoogleCloudPlatform/DataflowTemplates](https://github.com/GoogleCloudPlatform/DataflowTemplates) - Google-provided Cloud Dataflow template pipelines for solving simple in-Cloud data tasks